nicoboyce/nicoboycedotcom/now.md

 ### November '24

 We have relocated and we're still trying to work out where to put everything.
 We went to the BRX and there are snaps on the [cars page](/cars/).
 Both cars have been in and out of the shop over and over.
 Fu Manchu were a thing, some thoughts on the [music page](/music).
 Business is busy.
+The BMW needs to be fed more money and I'm already thinking "what's next" but I don't know.
+I've gotten back in to painting and also been recording some bits and pieces.

 ### October '24